binghuang2018/agz7/README.md

-# agz7
+# agz7 dataset
-Amons with up to 7 heavy atoms for GDB7 and ZINC
+Complete enumerations of amons with up to 7 heavy atoms for GDB7 and ZINC (For how-to on amons generation, go to https://github.com/binghuang2018/aqml)

 # Notes on files/folders
 - `ni5` indicates the subset of all amons containing **__only__** 5 heavy atoms